 Overall, it’s a solid brewer with a one-year limited warranty and a single/double shot option.
 Whoever, if you’re not willing to learn about espresso-making, you may want to consider a pod-operated machine, that’s fully automatic and extremely straightforward to use.

-DeLonghi Gran Latissima is a simple one-touch espresso machine that allows you to somewhat personalize your cup of coffee.
+If pulling shots and learning espresso magic isn’t really your thing, consider getting your hands on a pod-operated machine.
+DeLonghi Gran Latissima is the best fully automatic coffee machine (with pods) and a simple one-touch espresso maker that allows you to somewhat personalize your cup of coffee.
 You can choose the amount of milk, froth, and coffee that you want in each cup and the machine will do the rest of the work for you.

-Latissima is an excellent option for all who prefer cappuccino and latte style drinks, and aren’t as keen on pulling shots of espresso it’s easy to use and comes with 9 pre-programmed recipes.
+Latissima is an excellent option for all who prefer cappuccino and latte-style drinks, and aren’t as keen on pulling shots of espresso.
+This home espresso machine is easy to use and comes with 9 pre-programmed recipes.
 All you have to do is pick your favorite beverage and wait for the machine to prepare it for you.
-What’s more, it’s small, so it’s fit for anyone who struggles with limited space in their kitchen.
+What’s more, this machine is small in size, so it’s perfect for anyone struggling with space issues – dorm, office, or a small kitchen!